Chalk River Laboratories

 - July 28, 2008: CNSC and AECL Announce Findings from Independent "Lessons Learned" Review of NRU Reactor Events

 As part of CNSC's regulatory requirements, major licensees must have robust public information and disclosure programs in place.
+To obtain a copy of CNL’s Public Information Program, please contact CNL directly.

 Other Key Topics